Kinetics of thermal Mott transitions in the Hubbard model

+In this picture, a significant bond-disorder develops in the mixed-phase states due to inhomogeneous electron wave functions, which in turn results from the inhomogeneous slave-boson or ``spin" configuration.

 The nonlocal nature of the effective interaction also manifests itself in the peculiar growth dynamics of the Mott clusters.
-We found that the increase of the average cluster size $\langle s \rangle$ is governed neither by a power-law [see inset of Fig.~\ref{fig:size_phi}] or exponential function.
+We found that the increase of the average cluster size $\langle s \rangle$ is governed neither by a power-law (see inset of Fig.~\ref{fig:size_phi}) or exponential function.
 Instead, it increases exponentially with the Mott volume fraction

-where $\gamma \approx 6.8$ -- 6.9 is a constant weakly dependent on $\Delta T$.
+where $\gamma \approx 6.8$ -- 6.9 is a constant weakly dependent on~$\Delta T$.
 Since the fraction $\phi_M$ describes how many sites have been transformed to the Mott phase in the whole lattice, this dependence indicates that the growth of individual clusters in the avalanche regime depends on the {\em global} property of the system.